 Artificial: Undecorated artificial trees and wreaths can be recycled in the scrap metal container at the Convenience Area year-round.

-Live: Undecorated live Christmas trees, wreaths and garland can be recycled at the Alpha Ridge Landfill Woodwaste area or curbside with your yard trim from December 25 through the third week in January.
+Live: Undecorated live Christmas trees, wreaths and garland can be recycled at the Alpha Ridge Landfill Wood Waste Area or curbside and drop-off locations during our Merry Mulch season.

 Items Accepted: Clothing, curtains/drapes, sheets, blankets, towels, tablecloths, handbags, hats, belts, and paired shoes and socks.
 Must be clean and dry.
 Have items that aren't wearable?
 Donate them!
 Many donation organizations partner with rag manufacturers.